Last Updated: June 4, 2013

 San Diego Roulette

 The California Constitution states that the ball and wheel alone may not determine the outcome in roulette.
-Here is what they are doing in San Diego County, to comply.
+Here is what they are doing in the greater San Diego area, to comply.

 A single-zero roulette wheel is used, the only one in the San Diego area.
 There is also a 37-card deck, numbered 0 to 36.
 Three cards are dealt from the deck and placed in regions on the table identified as "1-12", "13-24", and "25-36".
 The range the ball lands in (0-12, 13-24, or 25-36) determines which card is flipped over, which is used to resolve all bets.